The Soundview School

 Soundview School is an independent school in Snohomish County, Washington serving children from Preschool through 8th grade.
-Soundview School is located on a 3+-acre campus in suburban Lynnwood, Washington, just north of Edmonds Community College.
+Soundview School is located on a 3+-acre campus in suburban Lynnwood, Washington, just north of Edmonds College.
 Soundview offers the International Baccalaureate (IB) Middle Years Programme and is a candidate for the IB Primary Years Programme.

 History

 1996-2012

 In 1996, Inae Piercy founded Soundview School to provide education for her young son and other children in the community.
 The previous school (The Stein School) had closed, and Ms. Piercy took to rebuilding a new school with a new campus.
 Ms. Piercy built and ran Soundview School for seventeen years.